Ecotrust/growth-yield-batch/README.md

 ### FVS Directory Structure and Naming requirements

-In order to batch process runs with this system, it's important that the input files conform to this file structure outlined below... *Work in progress; three potential strategies outlined below*
+In order to batch process runs with this system, it's important that the input files conform to this file structure outlined below...

 Each run is named according to the following scheme:
 ```